List of The Pretender characters: Catherine E. Parker

 Catherine E. Jamieson was a Roman Catholic who spent some time in a convent before marrying Mr. Parker, the head of the Centre.
 Catherine Parker and Mr. Parker have twins, a boy and a girl.
 Catherine is told later that her young son died, but in fact he grows up to become the operative Mr. Lyle.
-Catherine's daughter is raised by the Centre and eventually grows up to be the operative known only as "Miss Parker."
-It is said that Catherine possesses an "inner sense" shared by a select few.
-This extra-sensory ability involves her hearing voices at times that guide her and help her in different situations.
+Catherine's daughter is raised by the Centre and eventually grows up to be the operative known only as "Miss Parker".
+Catherine is said to possess an "inner sense" shared by a select few.
+This extrasensory ability involves her hearing voices at times that guide her and help her in different situations.

 Catherine Parker is more moral than her husband and attempts to rescue some of the Pretender Project children.
 She also adopts a young girl named Faith, who is dying of leukemia.
 Later on, Catherine becomes the subject of Project Mirage, wherein she is impregnated with the sperm of Major Charles, father of the Pretender named Jarod.
 The result of this is a boy named Ethan, half-brother to Jarod and Miss Parker.
 For reasons unclear, Catherine Parker places her trust in Mr. Raines when she is pregnant again, despite disagreeing with his amoral attitude towards the Pretender children.
 Raines delivers Catherine's baby Ethan, then executes her minutes later.
-The young Miss Parker is told that her mother committed suicide and Raines has Catherine's remains cremated.
+The young Miss Parker is told that her mother died by suicide and Raines has Catherine's remains cremated.
 The adopted daughter Faith dies soon afterward.
 Miss Parker grows up to be the spitting image of her mother.
 As an adult, Miss Parker learns from Jarod, and then confirms it through further investigation, that she has been lied to about the nature of her mother's death.